CS230 • Adversarial Attacks and Defenses

 Randomized Smoothing

-- Cohen et al. (2019) showed that adding Gaussian noise during inference transforms a classifier into a smoothed classifier that has certified robustness under \(L_2\)-norm perturbations.
+- Cohen et al. (2019) showed that adding Gaussian noise during inference transforms a classifier into a smoothed classifier.

 -